-The UISSW MSW program focuses on basic social work concepts that apply a holistic, strengths-based perspective in promoting well-being by addressing social problems at all system levels.
+The University of Iowa School of Social Work focuses on basic social work concepts that apply a holistic, strengths-based perspective in promoting well-being by addressing social problems at all system levels.
 Ethical principles, critical thinking, and problem-solving are important aspects of the social work curriculum.